Mary Jane Clarke: Biography

 Clarke was born in Salford and was one of ten children, including older sister Emmeline, of Robert Goulden and Sophia (née Craine).

 Robert was a self-made man, managing director of a cotton-printing works, having worked his way up from being an errand boy at the time of his marriage; Sophia, a teacher, was an important influence on her daughters' political views.

 The Gouldens were a humble Manchester family with its own background of political activity; Robert's mother, a fustian cutter, worked with the Anti-Corn Law League, and his father was press-ganged into the Royal Navy and present at the Peterloo massacre, when cavalry charged and broke up a crowd demanding parliamentary reform.

-She was educated at the École Normale Supérieure, Paris along with her sister.
+She was educated at the École Normale (Sainte-Marie de Neuilly), avenue de Neuilly, in Paris, along with her sister.
 She was co-founder with Emmeline of the Emerson & Co. shop in Hampstead Row.
-At the shop, her artistic skills added decoration of the shops’s stock of art-enameled fancy goods and was described in the 1891 census as a "decorative artist".
-After the Pankursts moved to Manchester in 1893, she helped to reliance Emerson's there in 1898.
+At the shop, her artistic skills added decoration of the shop's stock of art-enameled fancy goods and was described in the 1891 census as a "decorative artist".
+After the Pankhursts moved to Manchester in 1893, she helped to reliance Emerson's there in 1898.
 In December 1895, she married John Clarke.
-By 1904 she had left him and was living with her niece, Sylvia.
+By 1904, she had left him and was living with her niece, Sylvia.

-Clarke was employed as Emmeline Pankhurst's deputy as registrar in Manchester while she was also supporting the work of the Women’s Social and Political Union.
+Clarke was employed as Emmeline Pankhurst's deputy as registrar in Manchester while she was also supporting the work of the Women's Social and Political Union.
 By February 1906, she was working only for the WSPU and in 1907 was appointed a WSPU organiser.
 In 1909, she led a group, including Irene Dallas, to Downing Street where she was arrested and sentenced to one month in prison.

 Clarke was given a Hunger Strike Medal "for Valour".